Victoria Cravens, LMHC, MCPC

 Who I Am

-I have a passion for servant leadership.
-My background includes over ten years in the professional counseling realm, following over twenty years with a major energy firm working primarily within the finance groups.
-Family and community involvement has been and remains an important piece of my life.
+A recent "Tex-pat", my background includes over ten years in the professional counseling & coaching realm, following over twenty years with a major energy firm where I worked primarily within finance.

-At some point, I believe we all have the capacity to recognize that every stage of life - good or bad - has lead us to our next chapter in one way or another.
+I believe that every stage of life - good or bad - leads us to our next chapter in one way or another.
+When we take time to explore what has been helpful and what can be let go of, we are best equipped for that next chapter.

-I am grateful for a strong network of personal and professional friends.
-It is in helping others to regain their balance, relish the adventure life can be, and embrace the importance of gratitude, hope, and joy - that I find my own.
+I am grateful for a strong network of professional associates who continue to enrich my knowledge and curiosity to learn more.
+It is in helping others to regain their balance, relish the adventure life can be, and embrace the importance of gratitude, compassion, hope, and joy - that I find my own.

 Coaching Credentials

-• Training from the Certified Life Coaching Institute (CLCI)
+• Certified Life Coaching Institute (CLCI), an ICF recommended training option

 • Certified Professional Coach